I had heard much about the five-star De Hoek Country Hotel before I went there so, needless to say, my expectations were high.

 Sadly, the time had come to say goodbye to this luxurious retreat.
 Suffice it to say, my high expectations were exceeded.

-De Hoek is a delightful fusion of classic country bliss and contemporary luxury, with scenic surroundings and sumptuous cuisine.
+De Hoek is a delightful fusion of classic country bliss and contemporary luxury, with scenic surroundings and sumptuous cuisine, close to Johannesburg and Pretoria.
 It is a popular venue for romantic getaways and escapes from the city, corporate functions and conferences, weddings and even just some good R&R. The service is attentive, yet unintrusive.
 In keeping with the serenity of the sanctuary, only children over the age of 12 years are welcomed.

 Disclosure Level: 7